WebAssembly/spec/md-proto/WebAssembly.md

  - The [forwarding validation type] is determined.
  - It is [merged] into the [validation type] of the control-flow stack entry `$depth` from the top.
- - If it is `void`, and the length of the type stack is greater than the control-flow stack top's limit value, validation fails.
+ - If it's `void`, and the length of the type stack is greater than the control-flow stack top's limit value, validation fails.

 TODO: Monitor https://github.com/WebAssembly/design/pull/709.